-We were lining up for landing on one of the three southerly runways.
+We lined up for a visual approach to one of the three CLT north-south runways.
 The FAs offered hot towels to freshen up 15 minutes before landing.

-We landed on runway 18C at 2:45pm.
+We landed on Runway 18C (One Eight Center) at 14:45.
 There was a lot of traffic on the ground.

-After deplaning it was a short walk to Customs & Immigration in the D terminal.
-Getting through C & I took only as long as it took to complete the Global Entry process and walk to the exit.
+After deplaning it was a short walk to Customs & Immigration.
+Getting through C & I took only as long as completing the Global Entry process and walking to the exit.
 No waiting whatsoever.

-The A330-300 has American’s worst all-aisle access, lie-flat seat, but at least it is all-aisle access and lie-flat.
-The service on the flight was good as was most of the food except for the horrible barbeque beef sandwich.
-Going through US C & I at CLT was very efficient.
-Many of the international flights arriving at CLT unfortunately still use legacy USAir aircraft like the A330-300.
+The A330-300 has the least desirable all-aisle access, lie-flat seat that I’ve flown on American, but at least it is all-aisle access and lie-flat.
+I had no complaints about the service on the flight, and the food was good except for the horrible barbecue-beef sandwich.
+Going through C & I at CLT was very efficient.
+Many of the American international flights arriving at CLT unfortunately still use legacy USAir aircraft like the A330-300.
 I prefer to book flights that have more comfortable cabins in business and economy rather than clear customs at my home airport.